Kiara Locklear: Club career

-Fort Lauderdale United FC

-2024–25

 Locklear signed with Fort Lauderdale United FC ahead of the second half of the club's inaugural season in the USL Super League.
 Despite joining mid-season, she quickly became an integral part of the attack, making 18 appearances, including 16 starts, and recording seven goals and four assists, tying for the team lead in the latter category.
 During her debut campaign, Locklear scored decisive goals in several key matches, including the lone goal in a 1–0 victory over Dallas Trinity FC on May 24, 2025, a result that secured Fort Lauderdale's playoff berth.
 On September 28, 2025, she became the club's all-time leading scorer with a goal in a 2–1 away win against Brooklyn FC.
 In the 2025 USL Super League semifinals, Locklear scored the decisive goal in the 119th minute against Carolina Ascent, securing Fort Lauderdale’s spot in the inaugural championship final.
-The Miami Herald described her as a key figure in the team’s “star power,” highlighting her ability to perform in clutch moments.
+The Miami Herald described her as a key figure in the team’s “star power”.

-2025–26

 In a September 2025 match against Dallas Trinity FC, Locklear scored Fort Lauderdale’s fourth goal in a 4–1 victory, helping the team snap Dallas’s three-game winning streak.
-The goal marked her third of the season in four matches, underscoring her early impact on the club’s offense.
+The goal marked her third of the season in four matches.

-She also opened the 2025–26 season by scoring in a 3–3 draw with Lexington SC.
 In October 2025, Locklear earned her second USL Super League Team of the Month honor after leading Fort Lauderdale with four goals and ranking among the league leaders in shots on target.